-The best Valentine’s Day apps for a truly special day
+These 8 Valentine’s Day apps help you plan a very special day with your sweetie

 Make love with: iKamasutra ($3)

-If you would rather keep your Valentine’s Day celebrations private and at home, maybe you want to surprise your significant other with some new skills in the bedroom. iKamasutra details hundreds of sexual positions in different categories, all nicely drawn and explained.
+If you would rather keep your Valentine’s Day celebrations private and at home, maybe you want to surprise your significant other by incorporating the Kama Sutra into your evening.
+With hundreds of sexual positions in different categories, all nicely drawn and explained, iKamasutra can teach you a lot of new tricks.
 The app also lets you track your progress through the positions and make a favorites list.
 Each position is rated by intimacy, complexity, and strength to help you find the right one for you and your partner.

 Download now for: